Baldwin Spencer (politician)

-Winston Baldwin Spencer (born 8 October 1948) is an Antiguan politician who was the third Prime Minister of Antigua and Barbuda from 2004 to 2014.
+Winston Baldwin Spencer (born 8 October 1948) is an Antiguan politician who was the third prime minister of Antigua and Barbuda from 2004 to 2014.

 Spencer led the opposition United Progressive Party (UPP) to victory in the March 2004 parliamentary election.
-In addition to serving as Prime Minister, he became Minister of Foreign Affairs on 6 January 2005.
+In addition to serving as prime minister, he became minister of foreign affairs on 6 January 2005.

 Spencer's party was swept from power in the June 2014 general election.

 Political career

 Leader of the Opposition

-Baldwin Spencer is rooted in labour.
-For a quarter-century, he was a prominent labour leader with the Antigua and Barbuda Workers Union.
+For a quarter-century, Baldwin Spencer was a prominent labour leader with the Antigua and Barbuda Workers Union.
+In 1986 he was elected as deputy leader of United National Democratic Party.
 He was first elected to Parliament in 1989 as the MP for the St. John's Rural West constituency.

 In 1992, Spencer played an integral role in the formation of the United Progressive Party.
 He previously served as a leader with the United National Democratic Party and spearheaded collaborative meetings with the Antigua Caribbean Liberation Movement that resulted in the formation of the United Progressive Party.
 Upon formation of the party, Spencer rose to become the political leader of the party and the Opposition Leader in the Parliament.

 As Opposition Leader Baldwin Spencer organized public demonstrations and went on a hunger strike to advocate for electoral reform after the widely criticized 1999 elections.
 His advocacy led to the formation of an independent Electoral Commission to oversee elections in Antigua and Barbuda.
 He also led the fight to ensure that opposition had access to state-owned media, such as the television station, Antigua Broadcasting Service (ABS).
 To that end, he filed a writ and took the Bird Government to court arguing that, in a democratic society, citizens have a right to hear an opposing political perspective on government airwaves.